ayoublahmar10/ayoublahmar10/README.md

 - 👋 Hi, I’m @ayoublahmar10
 - 👀 I’m interested in web developpement
-- 🌱 I’m currently preparing my computer science master degree at the university of Caen Normandy - French.
+- 🌱 I’m currently preparing my computer science master degree at the university of Claude Bernard Lyon 1 - French.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : mail(ayoublahmar55@gmail.com)